Yahoo threatens Facebook as patent war looms

 Should Yahoo wind up suing Facebook, it would mark the first major legal battle among technology giants in the social media sphere and a major escalation of patent litigation that has already swept up the smartphone and tablet sectors and high-tech stalwarts such as Apple Inc, Microsoft Corp and Motorola Mobility.

-Yahoo's patent claims follow Facebook's announcement of plans for an initial public offering that could value the company at about $100 billion.
+Yahoo's patent claims follow Facebook's announcement of plans for an initial public offering that could value the company at about $100 billion (63 billion pounds).

 Several social networking companies, including Facebook, have seen an uptick in patent claims asserted against them as they move through the IPO process.